 By 1912, the decline was obvious.
 The South Australian Parliament passed the Animals Protection Act, forbidding the hunting of yellow-foots for their skins.
-Yet, even after the hunting stopped, wallaby numbers did not recover.
-Reduced populations now had to deal with foxes and cats as predators, and compete with introduced grazers, sheep, rabbits, and goats – with whom they share an overlapping diet and enter intense competition in drought.
+Yet, even after the hunting stopped, wallaby numbers did not recover as the wallaby competed with habitat destruction and introduced herbivores.
+Reduced populations now had to deal with feral catand fox predation and compete with introduced grazers, sheep, rabbits, and feral goats – with whom they share an overlapping diet and enter intense competition in drought.

 In the 1970s, conservation efforts were stepped up.
-In 1975, the South Australia National Parks and Wildlife Service (NPWS) began formulating a management plan for the populations in that state.
-Academics studied the breeding and population patterns of the wallabies, and plans were made to reintroduce captive-bred animals back into the wild.
+In 1975, the South Australia National Parks and Wildlife Service (NPWS) began formulating a management plan for the populations in that state and the wallaby had conservation status.
+Academics studied the breeding and population patterns of the wallabies, and plans were made to reintroduce a wallabypopulation with a genetic diversity of captive-bred animals back into the wild.

-In 2000, yellow-footed rock wallabies were considered a threatened species.
-Queensland had a total yellow-footed rock-wallaby population of around 5000, while populations were much lower in New South Wales.
+In 2000, yellow footed rock wallabies were considered a threatened species.
+Queensland had a total yellow-footed rock wallaby population of around 5000, while population numbers were much lower in New South Wales.

 In the Flinders Ranges, the yellow-footed rock-wallaby was on the verge of extinction, with a population of only around 40 by 1992.
 Thanks to the elimination of predators and competitors – foxes and goats – they have since bounced back, with more than 1000 living around Brachina Gorge.
 Similarly, the Gawler Ranges National Park has seen a population of around 6 bounce back into the hundreds, thanks to skilful conservation management.